ShrRa/interpython_hpc/_episodes/22-cpu-parallel.md

 OpenMP is now maintained by the OpenMP Architecture Review Board, which includes organizations like Arm, AMD, IBM, Intel, Cray, HP, Fujitsu, Nvidia, NEC, Red Hat, Texas Instruments, and Oracle Corporation.
 OpenMP allows you to parallelize loops in C/C++ or Fortran using compiler directives.

+> ## Terminology
+> #### Nested Parallelism
+> - Nested parallelism occurs when a parallel task itself spawns additional parallel tasks.
+For example, imagine a program where each thread is responsible for a different data block, and within each block, more threads are launched to handle sub-tasks.
+This is useful when dealing with hierarchical or recursive algorithms but must be managed carefully to avoid performance penalties due to thread overhead.
+>
+> #### Single Instruction, Multiple Data (SIMD) – Vectorization
+> - SIMD is a form of data-level parallelism where the same instruction operates on multiple data elements simultaneously.
+For instance, instead of adding two numbers at a time, SIMD allows processors to add pairs of numbers in parallel using wide registers (like 128-bit or 256-bit).
+Vectorized operations using NumPy or compiler intrinsics take advantage of this under the hood to speed up loops.
+>
+> #### Offloading to GPUs
+> - Offloading refers to transferring compute-intensive tasks from the CPU to the GPU, which is optimized for parallel processing.
+This is particularly effective for operations that can be executed simultaneously on thousands of threads, like matrix multiplications in deep learning or simulations in scientific computing.
+Tools like CUDA, OpenCL, or libraries like CuPy and PyTorch help achieve this in Python.
+{: .callout}

 ### Example: Running a loop in parallel using OpenMP
 ```c
 #include <omp.h>